The road-network from William Roy’s Military Survey of Scotland. 1747

 Dalmally to Bonawe Caulfield 1754

-Bridge of Sark to Port Patrick Caulfield/Rickson* 1765
+Bridge of Sark to Port Patrick Caulfeild/Rickson* 1765

-Sluggan Bridge to Dalnain Bridge Caulfield before 1767
+Sluggan Bridge to Dalnain Bridge Caulfeild before 1767

 Dunbarton to Stirling Oughton* 1780